Eugenia Stamboliev

 Academic

-She published, among others, on algorithmic uncanniness of health applications, care robots, tracking and performative ethics; care robots on the theatre stage; the philosophy of screen bodies through the work of Flusser and Münsterberg; and on visual narratives of refugee camp life in documentary film.
+She published, among others, on a post-critical AI literacyalgorithmic uncanniness of health applicationscare robots, tracking and performative ethics; care robots on the theatre stage; the philosophy of screen bodies through the work of Flusser and Münsterberg; and on visual narratives of refugee camp life in documentary film.
 She is involved in the European research project on personalised robotics PERSEO, and is a mentee in the postdoc:muv program at the University of Vienna.
-She acts as a reviewer for various national and international forums, like the TU Wien Academic Press and the Czech Science Foundation while also teaching courses on Data and AI ethics (Lehre).
+She acts as a reviewer for various national and international forums, like the TU Wien Academic Press and the Czech Science Foundation while also teaching courses on Data and AI ethics.

 Education

-PhD in Transdisciplinary Studies with a focus on ethics of media and technology, in Marie-Curie ITN 'CogNovo', Plymouth University, United Kingdom
+PhD in Transdisciplinary Studies, specialised on ethics of media and technology, part of a Marie-Curie ITN 'CogNovo', Plymouth University, United Kingdom

 Doctoral courses in PACT (Philosophy, Art & Critical Theory), European Graduate School in 2014, Saas-Fee, Switzerland